UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 You have probably used the `new` keyword before, but do you know _why_ you use it?
 It's all about how the computer manages memory.
 We have actually added two objects to memory:

-- The `RoadVehicle` class itself (yes, the class can be thought of as an object in its own right).
+- The `RoadVehicle` class itself (yes, the class can be thought of as a singleton object in its own right).
 There is only ever **one copy** of the class object in memory, and it is created on first reference.
 - An _instance_ of the class.
 You can have multiple instances of the class, but they are not the same as the class itself.
 We will see the distinction as we progress.

 ### Member Variables vs Static Members